Exploring Life & Loss In If I Stay

 Let me start with the positives.

 The book is short.
-I really like that Gayle Forman chose not to drag the story beyond the length it deserves.
-It’s short, sweet, and delivers an emotional sucker-punch.
+I really like that Gayle Forman chose not to drag the story beyond its deserved length.
+It’s short, sweet, and delivers an emotional sucker punch.

 The book begins with a bang on the day of the accident.
-And this tale of the events leading up to the accident and after the accident is magnificently done.
-The ordinariness of the moments before the accident was really well done, so was Mia’s out-of-body experiences.
+This tale of the events leading up to and after the accident is magnificently done.
+The ordinariness of the moments before the accident was really well done, as were Mia’s out-of-body experiences.

 I loved how the book goes back and forth between Mia’s stay at the hospital to her idyllic life with her family and boyfriend, her hopes, dreams, and choices.
 All were beautifully done.